Updated on 2025-08-22 GMT+08:00

 1 (File) + 1,024 (128 GB/128 MB = 1,024 blocks) = 1,025

-The maximum number of file objects supported by the active and standby NameNodes is 300,000,000 (equivalent to 150,000,000 small files). dfs.namenode.max.objects specifies the number of file objects that can be generated in the system.
-The default value is 0, which indicates that the number of generated file objects is not limited.
+The maximum number of file objects supported by the active and standby NameNodes is 300,000,000 (equivalent to 150,000,000 small files). dfs.namenode.max.objects specifies the number of file objects that can be generated in the current system.
+To check the number, log in to FusionInsight Manager, choose Cluster > Services > HDFS > Configurations > All Configurations, and search for this parameter.
+The default value is 0, indicating that the number of file objects is not limited.
+For details about the parameter, see Table 2.

 • Configuration rules of the NameNode JVM parameter